Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 Testing for a Dripping Valve

-2. Inspect the valve outlet connection where water lines attach.
+2. Inspect the valve outlet connection where the water lines attach.
 Look for active dripping or wet residue.

 4. If water drips only when the refrigerator is plugged in and the ice maker cycles, the solenoid coil may be stuck open, requiring valve replacement.